 Illinois Driving Laws for Seniors and Older Drivers

-Learn about driving provisions and special programs focused on keeping both Illinois' older drivers and roadways safe.
+Learn about driving provisions and special programs focused on keeping Illinois' older drivers and roadways safe.

-Illinois state rules are explained in more detail below, but a number of them focus on identifying and handling older drivers who may have become unsafe.
+The Illinois Secretary of State enforces special requirements and restrictions on older drivers that focus on identifying and handling drivers who may have become unsafe.
 Specifically, Illinois:

-• requires drivers age 75 and older to renew their licenses in person
+• requires drivers 75 and older to renew their licenses in person and pass a vision test

 • accepts requests from physicians and members of law enforcement or the judicial system to conduct an unsafe driver investigation.